-5) During the dependency hearing, the judge should engage the youth and explain the proceeding and ruling in age-appropriate
+5) During the dependency hearing, the judge should engage the youth and explain the proceeding and ruling in age-appropriate language.

 The youth’s appearance in court should be meaningful to the youth and the judge.
 A primary purpose for involving the youth in the hearing is to empower and give back some sense of control to the youth.
 Additionally, the judge can also learn things from talking to the youth about her case.
 And the judge can gain insight from observing the youth interact with caregivers and parents.

 Meaningful engagement cannot happen unless the judge knows how to make the youth comfortable and ask appropriate questions.
 Because of the complexity of the court